robdavid/yamldiff/README.md

     A list of replacement rules that will be applied to matching documents.
 They will be applied in the order that they appear.
     * `path`
     A YAML property path, in dotted notation, of a property to be modified.
 If an individual property key contains a `.` character, it can be surrounded by square brackets, e.g. `"metadata.labels.[app.kubernetes.io/name]"`.
+    * `regex`
+      A regular expression of a substring in the property to be replaced.
+This is only available on string property types.
+All matching occurrences will be replaced.
+    * `value`
+      If the property has this value, its value is modified.
+The type can e string, integer, float or boolean.
+    * `with`
+      The replacement value.
+For a regular expression match, this must be a string.
+Capture groups can also be specified using the syntax for [Rust regex replacement strings](https://docs.rs/regex/1.1.0/regex/struct.Regex.html#replacement-string-syntax), such as `$1`.
+For value  replacement, the type can be a string, integer, float or boolean.
+  * `set`
+    An instruction to unconditionally set a property to a value.
+    * `path`
+      A YAML property path, in dotted notation, of the property to be modified.
+If an individual property key contains a `.` character, it can be surrounded by square brackets, e.g. `"metadata.labels.[app.kubernetes.io/name]"`.
+    * `value`
+      The value to be set, which can be a string, integer, float or boolean.
+  * `drop`
+    If drop is true, the entire document is deleted.
+Incompatible with `replace` or `set`.